dleavitt/faraday-typhoeus/README.md

 # Faraday Typhoeus Adapter

-This is a [Faraday][faraday] adapter for the [Typhoeus](https://github.com/typhoeus/typhoeus) parallel HTTP client.
+This is a [Faraday][faraday] adapter for the [Typhoeus][typhoeus] parallel HTTP client.
 It supports parallel HTTP requests and streaming.

 ## Installation